deathworlders/online/content/book/deathworlders/chapter-31-touching-down.md

 “I could find a way to *use* it?”
 Vemik suggested.

-“Fine...
-Suppose you learn that you could *never* know everything there is to know.
+“Fine...Suppose you learn that you could *never* know everything there is to know.
 What *then*?”

 “That,” Vemik asserted, “would be a blessing.”